-Building the New Middle Class

-True to our unrelenting fire to dream for the poor, GK continues to explore enterprising ways to engage the wealth of human resource in our communities.
-Through a program called GAWA (Gawad Kalinga Accredited Workers

-Association), we aim to organize skilled and non-skilled workers from construction workers to housekeepers - and prepare them for employment opportunities by building their character and skills.
+Building the New Middle Class True to our unrelenting fire to dream for the poor, GK continues to explore enterprising ways to engage the wealth of human resource in our communities.
+Through a program called GAWA (Gawad Kalinga Accredited Workers Association), we aim to organize skilled and non-skilled workers - from construction workers to housekeepers - and prepare them for employment opportunities by building their character and skills.
 In parallel, a separate arm called Galing Kapitbahayan or GKap will take care of linking them with concrete opportunities in the market, leveraging GK's network of partners.
 Inherent within both programs is a vision to building an environment for the poor where there is dignity of labor.
 This means working towards compensation that meets minimum cost of living, paid sick leaves, access to emergency funds and other benefits.
 It is through these interventions that we transform the poor from becoming a burden of society to contributors of a growing economy.

-Compliance of Vertical Developers for Socialized Housing through the Board of Investments' (BOI) Accreditation of GK will bear fruit towards partnerships that will benefit the poor and ignite the nation building spirit among developers.
+Compliance of Vertical Developers for Socialized Housing through the Board of Investments' (BOI) Accreditation of GK Even while the accreditation was inked in late 2011, there still is great untapped potential for the growing number of vertical developers to concretely contribute towards transforming slums into beautiful communities in our many burgeoning towns and cities.
+It is our hope that this accreditation will bear fruit towards partnerships that will benefit the poor and ignite the nation building spirit among developers.
 In 2012, among those who responded were SM Development Corporation, Cityland, Inc. and Anchor Land Holdings.
+For more details about this type of partnership opportunity, you can contact us at (02) 940-9789.